eischet/ews-java-api/readme.md

 ## Changed from the original code:

-* The library has been split into ews-client-apache4 and ews-api and moved to a new package namespace.
+Split into a number of packages:

+* `ews-api` contains most of the original code, but no HTTP client, which needs to be created before using the ExchangeService.
+* `ews-client-apache4` contains the original, Apache HTTP Components 4.x based client only.
+* `ews-client-java` contains a new client based on Java's built-in HTTP client.

+Since XML (javax.xml) has been removed from Java, I've added a dependency on `jakarta.xml.bind:jakarta.xml.bind-api:3.0.1` with a runtime dependency on `com.sun.xml.bind:jaxb-impl:3.0.1`.
+If you prefer a different implementation, you should be able to override this.

-  There's an actual use case for this: it enables me to package the original AND this one into my software at the same time, meaning we can run tests with both clients in parallel.
-I'll then remove the old client once I'm sure this one works for my customers.
+The package names have been changed from `microsoft.*` to `com.eischet.ews.*`.
+There's an actual use case for this, because it allows me to include the old and the new package in my software at the same time, allowing my users to test the new code more easily.

-* ews-client-apache4, like the original library, depends on Apache HTTP Components 4.
-  By using that dependency, you get the "classic" EWS-Java-API, but have to create the HTTP client first.
-  I plan to write an alternative client soon that uses standard Java (9+) facilities to talk to Exchange.
-* ews-api only depends on JAX-WS; I'm still looking into the proper (api) dependencies to use so that it pulls in less stuff.
-  My goal is to have a minimal set of dependencies in the end.
-* The build now uses Java 11 instead of 7/8 (we're on 17 LTS right now, so that's still old, but not ancient).
+The build now uses Java 11.

 # OLD INFO: